PriyaMnnit/PromptAI/README.md

 ## Tech Stack

-Promptopia is built with the following technologies:
+PromptAI is built with the following technologies:

 - [Next.js](https://nextjs.org/): A popular React framework for building efficient and scalable web applications.